-There will be times throughout the Project when activities will take place outside the approved construction hours of 7am to 6pm Mondays to Fridays and 8am to 6pm Saturdays.
+There will be times throughout the Project when activities will take place outside the approved construction hours of 7am to 6pm Mondays to Fridays and 8am to 6pm Saturdays for above surface work activities.
 This work is defined as out of hours work (OOHW) and it is generally divided into two periods of sensitivity - evenings (6pm to 10pm) and night-time (10pm to 7am).

-OOHW may be undertaken for several reasons, including but not limited to, safety or emergency reasons, access reasons, including restrictions on a road occupancy licence (ROL), in accordance with an agreement negotiated with directly affected residents, or as a prescribed activity defined in the MCoA.
+OOHW can be undertaken for several reasons, including but not limited to, safety or emergency reasons, access reasons, including restrictions on a road occupancy licence (ROL), in accordance with an agreement negotiated with directly affected residents, or as a prescribed activity defined in the MCoA.